Tributary Hotel

 • Housed in a restored 100-year-old former hardware store, Tributary Hotel embraces its roots with rustic design elements such as exposed brick and oak beams complemented by plush modern furniture and light wood touches.

-• The property is situated above Ōkta, the hyper-local dining concept from Lightner.
+• The property is situated above ōkta farm and kitchen.
 Booking a room at the retreat also earns you a table at the intimate restaurant, one of the region’s most difficult reservations to score.

-• Each of Tributary Hotel’s eight suites are named for a river (see: Grande Ronde Suite and Yamhill Suite) that flows through Oregon.
+• Each of Tributary Hotel’s ten suites is named for a river (see: Grande Ronde Suite and Yamhill Suite) that flows through Oregon.

 • All of the Willamette hotel’s well-appointed accommodations come equipped with fireplaces, bathtubs, and terraces or balconies for the ultimate in small-town splendor.
 Creature comforts like smart TVs and complimentary wet bars complete the serene scene.

-• Completing the luxury B&B feel, gratis in-room breakfast is served daily from Ōkta.
+• Completing the luxury B&B feel, gratis in-room breakfast is served daily from ōkta farm and kitchen.
 Expect house-made pastries and spreads, as well as egg dishes, fruits, and veggies coming straight from the source.
-Plans are in the works for lunch to be offered from the acclaimed restaurant as well.

 The Restaurant

-• Ōkta is one of the Pacific Northwest’s hottest new tables.
-The ultra-seasonal concept comes from chef Lightner, formerly of New York’s internationally acclaimed Atera.
+• ōkta farm and kitchen is one of the Pacific Northwest’s hottest new tables.
+The ultra-seasonal concept comes from a culinary team led by chef Christine Smith.

 • The nine-table restaurant serves a constantly changing 10-course menu influenced by the shifting seasons.
 Some dishes are only available for four or five nights, ensuring an entirely new experience every time you visit.

-• Nearly all of Ōkta’s hyper-local produce is sourced from its own organic farm.
+• Nearly all of ōkta farm and kitchen’s hyper-local produce is sourced from its own organic farm.
 Located roughly seven miles outside of town, the dedicated green space is also home to a fermentation lab and R&D kitchen where chefs dream up your next dinner.

-• A well-curated wine program comes courtesy of Lightner’s partners Shaun Kajiwara and Katie Jackson of Sonoma County's Jackson Family Wines.
+• A well-curated wine program comes courtesy of owners Shaun Kajiwara and Katie Jackson of Sonoma County's Jackson Family Wines.
 The list showcases international vintages with a particular emphasis on Willamette Valley bottles.

 Amenities